sahajkedia/ci-cd/Readme.md

-# To run the file
+# Create and Activate the virtual environment

 ```
+python -m venv venv
+#for Ubuntu
 source venv/bin/activate
+#for Windows
+venv\Scripts\activate
 ```

 # Run all linting checks